NiceneNerd/UKMM/book/src/setup/deploy.md

 directory symbolic link.
 These have fewer restrictions, but usually (for some dumb reason) require administrator permissions to create.[^1]

-> **Note for Switch/Yuzu/Ryujinx:** Since the deployment folder will need to be
-> set the `atmosphere/contents` root, and it will deploy the two title ID folders
-> for BOTW and its DLC inside, you may run into issues if you also have mods for
-> other games (other title IDs).
-They might be erased or end up inside UKMM's
-> storage folder, depening on your precise process and settings.

 So, in sum:

 **Advantages**